dagayveggi/HotelManagementSystem/README.md

 ### Technologies Used:

 - Python 3.7
-- PyQt5: For the GUI and (possibly database connection)
+- PyQt5: For the GUI and database connection management throught QtSql submodule
 - SQLite3: As the database
 - FBS: For deploying and packaging of the project